anishxyz/nara-extension/README.md

 # CIS 3500: Nara Extension Starter

+## Features added:

+Gratitude Log:
+Text prompt/input to write something you are thankful for when opening a new tab List view to see all your log entries

+Inspirational Quote:
+When opening a new tab, see a inspirational quote at the top of the page

 ## Overview
 This assignment involves enhancing a Chrome extension developed by one of the Top 3 winners of the MCIT hackathon.
 The project provides hands-on experience in web development, API integration, and collaborative coding.